brillout/goldpage/docs/readme.template.md

 ## !VAR PERFORMANCE_TUNING

+With `doNotRenderInBrowser` and `renderHtmlAtBuildTime` you can control when your pages are rendered.

 By default,
 a page is rendered twice:
-the page is first rendered to HTML on the server and then is rendered again to the DOM in the browser (aka hydration).
+it is first rendered to HTML on the server and then rendered again to the DOM in the browser.

-By setting `doNotRenderInBrowser: true` to a page config, you tell `ssr-coin` to not render the page in the browser.
+(Modern view libraries, such as React and Vue, are able to render views to the DOM as well as to HTML.)
+(You can read an explanation of why rendering a page twice makes sense at [Awesome Universal Rendering](https://github.com/brillout/awesome-universal-rendering).)

-With `doNotRenderInBrowser` and `renderHtmlAtBuildTime` you can determine when your pages are rendered.
+With `ssr-coin` you can choose whether your pages are rendered to the DOM and/or to HTML.

 ###### `doNotRenderInBrowser`